MattDiomidous/Holy-Name-DS-Portfolio/README.md

 # SQL-Projects

 Welcome to my SQL Projects repository!
 From September 2023 to May 2024, I completed an internship as part of Holy Name Medical Center's Data Science Team.
-This repository contains three of about ten SQL projects that I worked on to demonstrate my capabilities in SQL programming and database management.
-Each project is organized into its own folder with its respective SQL Query and the results.
+This repository contains three of about ten tasks that I worked on to demonstrate my capabilities in SQL programming and database management.
+Additionally, I included an image of the finalized Tableau dashboard that I developed for the POLST Project.

 ## Table of Contents